12min

 Thinking in Moments

-You see, as the Heath brothers write, “every culture has its prescribed set of big moments: birthdays and weddings and graduations, of course, but also holiday celebrations and funeral rites and political traditions.”
+You see, as the Heath brothers write, “Every culture has its prescribed set of big moments: birthdays and weddings and graduations, of course, but also holiday celebrations and funeral rites and political traditions.”

 Though they might seem “natural” to you, most of them are actually invented, “dreamed up by anonymous authors who wanted to give shape to time.”

-This is what the Heaths mean by “thinking in moments,” process they define poetically as “recognizing where the prose of life needs punctuation.”
+This is what the Heaths mean by “thinking in moments,” a process they define poetically as “recognizing where the prose of life needs punctuation.”

 In their opinion—and according to their research—there are three situations that deserve such punctuation: transitions, milestones, and pits.